 The private players have to drive the growth as the cooperative movement had started with AMUL and it is restricted with that only and that too in Gujarat.
 Amul now has become a monolith and can dictate terms to others to follow on as they can call the shot and restrict the price increase.
 Earlier, most large dairy plants in the private sector could not sustain and end up in closure.
 NDDB and Mother Dairy had control of the industry.
 Britannia tried their hands with foreign collaboration but did not succeed and have limited presence.
 Nestle, the world leader in food have many products in the market –particularly in baby food, weaning food, and other dairy products like dairy whitener and condensed milk.
 Smith Kline Beechem has its age-old product Horlicks.
 Complan from Heinz is now up for sale.
 In this sector, all players who are thriving are very old and operating for the last several decades.

 To get access to the overseas market we have to be competitive and that is possible only if we increase productivity.
 Breed improvement, feed optimization, and good management practices are the key drivers for the increased competitiveness of the dairy sector in India.
 Over the years breed improvement and cross-fertilization can lead to an increase in milk yield as well as extended lactation.
 Animal nutrition is undermined by feed and fodder quality and scarcity as well as lack of knowledge of the farming community.
 The large population of cattle also accounts for an estimated of 11 % of the gross greenhouse gas emissions( GHG).
 And India has the distinction of having the world’s largest cattle population.
 Hence increasing the cattle population with a low yield cannot be the solution.
 India needs a high yielding breed.
 If productivity increases and the cost of milk decreases we can become competitive and can get access to the global market for dairy products which can help also in increasing in the farmers’ income.
-In Rajasthan where we now have a Ministry for cow and it is said that there is the market for cow urine.
+In Rajasthan where we now have a Ministry for cow and it is said that there is a market for cow urine.
 Farmers are collecting cow urine keeping awake whole night so that urine does not fall on the ground and selling that urine at a price ranging from Rs 13 to Rs 30 a liter which is even higher than milk price, the report said and that has become an additional income for the farmers.
 But this may only be possible in Rajasthan where the cow is worshiped as God and not anywhere else.
 And this also maybe for just creating news and there is no substance in it.

 In the ultimate analysis, therefore, the growth hinges on finding a market for dairy products which again can happen only if the dairy sector is more cost-competitive which in turn will depend on numerous factors including milk yield and productivity as well as policy support of the government to stimulate export.
 While writing this article I find an announcement that ‘the government has decided to provide the export incentive of 20% to ship out nearly 1.5 lakh tonnes of skim milk powder(SMP) to address a glut, which has resulted in crashing price of milk in recent weeks.
 The total stock of milk powder is estimated at 3.5 lakh tonnes’.
 While this is an adhoc decision to find the market for the surplus stock which industry was not able to sell resulting in the price of milk going down as predicted impacting farmers, but we need a comprehensive package for the growth of the dairy sector in India which holds a big promise.